RimzimRijhwani/PHISHX/README.md

-Thud is an AI-based fake URL detection tool to help prevent phishing attacks.
+This is an AI-based fake URL detection tool to help prevent phishing attacks.